 What do you want your new customer to do?

-Do you want them to sign up to your newsletter, how about download a free resource, shop what’s new, or maybe make a booking with you?
+Do you want them to sign up for your newsletter, how about downloading a free resource, shop what’s new, or maybe make a booking with you?

 How do you want them to feel?